 The global GIMR runs in an Oracle Domain Services Cluster.
 Oracle Domain Services Cluster locally hosts the GIMR in a separate Oracle ASM disk group.
-Oracle Standalone Cluster with remote GIMR uses the remote GIMR located on the Oracle Domain Services Cluster.
+Oracle Member Cluster for Database uses the remote GIMR located on the Oracle Domain Services Cluster.
 Hosting the GIMR on a remote cluster reduces the overhead of running an extra infrastructure repository on a cluster.
-The GIMR for an Oracle Domain Services Cluster is a multitenant database with one PDB.
+The GIMR for an Oracle Domain Services Cluster is a multitenant database with one PDB, and additional PDB for each member cluster that is added.

-When you configure an Oracle Domain Services Cluster, the installer prompts to configure a separate Oracle ASM disk group for the GIMR, with the default name as ${\rm MGMT}.$
+When you configure an Oracle Domain Services Cluster, the installer prompts to configure a separate Oracle ASM disk group for the GIMR, with the default name as MGMT.